Posted on: November 2, 2022 Posted by: ashley.bryant@allentate.com Comments: 0

 You’ll really need to lean on the expertise of your realtor on this one, as market data is changing very frequently and what worked three, two or even one month ago, might not be working right now.

-Your realtor will have a pulse on what’s happening with homes with comparable features and size to yours in your local area, and can advise you with a correct price range so you won’t end up lowering your price down the road.
+Your realtor will have a pulse on what’s happening with homes with comparable features and size to yours in your local area, and can advise you on the correct price range so you won’t end up lowering your price down the road.

-Many times when a home has been on the market for a while and then is hit with a price reduction that starts to create doubt in buyers’ minds about what might be wrong with the home, causing it to sit stagnant on the market.
+Many times, when a home has been on the market for a while and then is hit with a price reduction, it starts to create doubt in buyers’ minds about what might be wrong with the home, causing it to sit stagnant on the market.
 Pricing your home correctly from the onset avoids this headache.

 Offer concessions